cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 [`.should()`](/api/commands/should) now throws an error if Cypress commands are invoked from inside a `.should()` callback.
 This previously resulted in unusual and undefined behavior.
-If you wish to execute a series of commands on the yield value, use`.then()` instead.
+If you wish to execute a series of commands on the yielded value, use`.then()` instead.

 ```diff